scheme-requests-for-implementation/srfi-126/srfi-126.md

 contains serious flaws.
 In particular, exposing the hashing functions for the `eq?` and `eqv?` procedures is a hindrance for Scheme implementations with a moving garbage collector.
-SRFI-125 works around this by removing the `hash-table-equivalence-function` and `hash-table-hash-function` procedures from its API entirely, and allowing the hashing function passed to `make-hash-table` to be ignored by the implementation.
-R6RS is arguably cleaner, providing dedicated constructors for `eq?` and `eqv?` based hashtables, and returning `#f` when their hashing function is queried.
+SRFI-125 works around this by allowing the user-provided hashing function passed to `make-hash-table` to be ignored by the implementation, and allowing the `hash-table-hash-function` procedure to return `#f` instead of the hashing function passed to `make-hash-table`.
+R6RS avoids the issue by providing dedicated constructors for `eq?` and `eqv?` based hashtables, and returning `#f` when their hashing function is queried.

-This specification also does not depend on SRFI-114 (Comparators), does not specify a spurious amount of utility functions, nor does it describe a bimap API.
-There is no attempt at supporting thread safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.
+This specification also does not depend on SRFI-114 (Comparators), does not specify a spurious amount of utility functions, does not describe a bimap API, and does not attempt to specify thread-safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.